cadorn/cadorn/README.md

 ## Professional Work

-I am a passionate technical leader working a Principal Architech / Engineer and love sitting at the intersection of product and engineering as I am able to instantly model requirements and execution reality in my mind.
+I am a passionate technical leader working as Principal Architech / Engineer and love sitting at the intersection of product and engineering as I am able to instantly model requirements and execution reality in my mind.

 I have been translating what a business actually needs into modular, declaratively-composed systems a small team can ship fast and keep evolving without rewrites for 25 years.

-You can read more about what I do at: [ChristophDorn.com](https://christophdorn.com)
+You can read more about what I do at [ChristophDorn.com](https://christophdorn.com) and find my resume at [linkedin.com/in/christophdorn/]](https://www.linkedin.com/in/christophdorn/).

 ## Perspective